niko284/DressToImpress-Documentation/src/markdown/Package.md

 If someone else made changes to a shared package, you’ll want to **sync** to get their new version.

-Here’s how:
+### ✅ Example
+> Kyle is working in his own branch.
+He sees that `Modules` is out of sync, and Nick already published changes.
+> Kyle syncs the package and instantly gets the updated code.

+**How to sync:**

 1. Right-click the package folder in your Explorer
-2. Click `Package` → `Update to Latest Version`
+2. Click `Get Latest for Selected Packages` → `Get Latest`

 ![Sync Package](../../assets/SyncPackage.png)